MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 - Ensure that the VNet, which is being used for SCOM Managed Instance creation has line-of-sight to the DNS Server.

-- Ensure that the SCOM Managed Instance has outbound internet access and NSG/Firewall is properly configured to allow access to the required endpoints as described in [firewall requirements](configure-network-firewall.md#firewall-requirements).
+- Ensure that the SCOM Managed Instance has outbound Internet access and NSG/Firewall is properly configured to allow access to the required endpoints as described in [firewall requirements](configure-network-firewall.md#firewall-requirements).

 ### General troubleshooting steps for [internet connectivity](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter.zip)